Skip to content

 Visit Flutterwave

-Flutterwave is the largest payments company in Africa by transaction volume - 400M+ transactions in excess of $25B processed for over 1M businesses including Uber, Netflix, Microsoft and Booking.com.
+Flutterwave is the largest payments company in Africa by transaction volume, $40B+ in lifetime payments processed for 4M+ business customers (plus ~2M Send App users as of April 2026) including Uber, Netflix, Microsoft and Booking.com.
 Headquartered in San Francisco with the operational core in Lagos.
 Holds the CBN Switching & Processing Licence (Nigeria's highest payments licence, granted September 2022) and as of April 2, 2026 a CBN Microfinance Bank Licence that lets it hold customer deposits directly.
 Licensed in 34 African countries.
 PCI DSS Level 1, SOC 1, SOC 2, NDPR-compliant.
 The payment stack covers Visa, Mastercard, Amex, Verve, Apple Pay, Google Pay, USSD, NQR, eNaira, Opay, bank transfers and mobile money across MTN, M-Pesa, Airtel and other carriers in Kenya, Ghana, Uganda, Rwanda, Tanzania, Zambia and Cameroon.
 SDKs in 11+ languages, sandbox, REST API (v3 stable, v4 in public beta).
-For an iGaming operator targeting African markets - especially Nigeria where Bet9ja already runs Flutterwave for deposits - this is the broadest local-method stack available through one contract.
+For an iGaming operator targeting African markets, especially Nigeria where Bet9ja already runs Flutterwave for deposits, this is the broadest local-method stack available through one contract.
 Outside Africa the value collapses fast.
 There is no MGA, UKGC or Curacao B2B licence.
 No SoftSwiss, EveryMatrix or Slotegrator connector.
 International card rates (4.8% from November 2024) are uncompetitive for European or North American flows.
-The 2022 layoffs, ongoing class-action drag and an unconfirmed but likely down-round all sit in the background.
+The 2023 layoffs (~30% of staff), the resolved 2022-23 Kenya asset-freeze episodes (courts released the remaining funds in January 2024), a second wave of layoffs in mid-2025 cutting ~50% of Kenya and South Africa headcount as the company pushes for profitability ahead of a possible IPO, and an unconfirmed but likely down-round all sit in the background.
 Pair Flutterwave for Africa with a Western-market PSP for everywhere else.

 4.4/5 Trustpilot (946)